 About Oklahoma City

-In the middle of its third decade of economic and cultural expansion, Oklahoma City is a surprisingly lively and diverse American city.
-Recent growth has spurred exciting developments in the city’s recreation and nightlife, with the construction of new parks, a streetcar system, bike trails, shops, restaurants, breweries and bars.
-The construction of Oklahoma Contemporary’s new building in the urban core, originally scheduled to open in March 2020 prior to the outbreak of COVID-19, represents a significant commitment on the part of the city and its inhabitants to a new era in contemporary culture.
+In the middle of its fourth decade of an enormously successful urban renewal plan, Oklahoma City is in a period of exciting growth.
+This growth has spurred developments in the city’s recreation and nightlife, with the construction of new parks, bike trails, restaurants, breweries and bars.
+In the urban core, commercial centers have been developed, revitalizing residential neighborhoods with charming yet affordable historic homes.
+The construction of Oklahoma Contemporary’s new campus represents a significant commitment on the part of the city and its inhabitants to a new era in contemporary culture.